Rsgm/Hakd/README.md

 ###Setting up the Project

+This project uses gradle to build and optionally run.
 These are all meant to be run in the command prompt/terminal, in the Hakd source directory.
 Any of these will download gradle if it has not yet been downloaded.

+####Before gradle can be used, you must run this command first:
+windows: ```./gradlew.bat cloneGdxShaders cloneLibNoise```
+linux/mac: ```./gradlew cloneGdxShaders cloneLibNoise```
+This will download the dependencies, not on maven, from github.
+You will need to import the project after running this to add these dependencies to the classpath.

 View gradle tasks and help:
 windows: ```./gradlew.bat tasks```
 linux/mac: ```./gradlew tasks```
 You have to let gradle build the project files for eclipse/intelij to know that it is a project.
-This should also download the dependencies.
+This will also download the dependencies.

 For Intellij projects run:
 windows: ```./gradlew.bat idea```
 linux/mac: ```./gradle idea```

 For Eclipse projects run:
 windows: ```./gradlew.bat eclipse```
 linux/mac: ```./gradle eclipse```

 ###Building and Running

-These are all meant to be run in the command prompt/terminal, in the Hakd source directory.
-Any of these will download gradle if it has not yet been downloaded.
+To build Hakd, run:
 Windows: ```./gradlew.bat clean distZip```
 Linux/Mac: ```./gradlew clean distZip```

-A packaged Hakd-(version).zip will be placed in desktop/build/distributions/.
-This is can be used/released without any modification.
+A packaged Hakd-{version}.zip will be placed in desktop/build/distributions/.
+This is can be used and released without any modification.

 You can also run Hakd through gradle, if you don't want to package it:
-windows: ```./gradlew.bat runSource```
+windows: ```./gradlew.bat run```
-linux/mac: ```./gradlew runSource```
+linux/mac: ```./gradlew run```
-This is faster than distZip, but it will have the same asset paths as in an IDE, which is different from the distZip asset paths.
+This is faster than distZip, but it will have the same asset paths as in an IDE, which is different from the distZip asset paths and may raise compatibility issues between them.